+For the For the Year Ended December 31,

+2000 2000 2001

+(in millions)

-For the Year Ended Dece mber 31, 2000 2001 2002 (in millions) Operating net interest income \$ 60.3 \$ 67.8 \$ 53.9 Effect of interest rate gap 1.0 18.6 6.7 Interest income on available capital funds 51.3 34.0 15.4 Reversal of unpaid interest accrued on non-accruing loans and adjustments 0.0 (1.7) (9.4) Net interest income \$ 112.7 \$ 118.7 \$ 66.7
+Operating net interest income \$ 60.3 \$ 67.8 \$ 53.9

+Effect of interest rate gap 1.0 18.6 6.7

+Interest income on available capital funds 51.3 34.0 15.4

+Reversal of unpaid interest accrued on non-accruing loans and adjustments 0.0 (1.7) (9.4)

+·

+Net interest income \$ 112.7 \$ 118.7 \$ 66.7

 The Bank believes that the most important factors that affect net interest income are operating net interest income, the effect of the interest rate gap, interest income on available capital funds and one-time interest income and adjustments.
 Operating net interest income consists of interest income generated by the Bank's lending activities, which represents the difference between average lending margins and the marginal cost of funds.
-The effect of the interest rate gap consists of interest income generated by the maturities of liabilities.
+The effect of the interest rate gap consists of interest income generated by the mismatch between the maturities of assets and the maturities of liabilities.